PsPsPro/PanneerSelvam/README.md

 - 📊 **Data Analysis**: Proficient in creating scripts for data collection, analysis, and reporting.

 ## 🌈 Let's Make Things Automated!

-I am committed to sharing my knowledge and learning from the community.
-Check out my repositories for various PowerShell scripts that can help automate tasks in Windows, AD, SCCM, and Azure!

 ### 🛠️ Tools and Technologies:
 - **PowerShell**: Advanced scripting for automation